AqueductHub/aqueductcore/docs/extensions.md

     echo "Result code: $?"
     ```

-Now, you may run and test your plugin action as `sh test.sh`.
+Now, you may run and test your extension action as `sh test.sh`.
 Do changes of variables and constants by adding them to the `test.sh` file, and reading them with `os.environ.get("name", "")` in python.

 If you update code of extension actions, or its dependencies, deleting `.aqueduct-extension-dev/`
 will force virtual environment re-creation.
 If your dependencies are already stable, you may keep virtual environment directory to accelerate test runs.